Kayala47/enhanced-resume/README.md

 ### Scraping
 1. Run scraper/data_collector.py, which produces lots of csv files with raw data, saving them into /output_csvs
-2. Run scraper/coallescer.py, which coallesces all the previous files into one file and saves it in the root directory as final_output.csv
+2. Run scraper/coallescer.py, which coallesces all the previous files into one file and saves it in the output_from_scraper directory as final_output.csv

 ### Data Processing
 1. Run data_processing/main.py with the path to the final_output.csv file we received in the last step.
 This will produce an identical csv with columns for stopwords removed and tokenized text.
 The result will be in data_processing/processed_output_csvs